Luckybugs/Maya-scripts/README.md

 # Randomizer for maya

+Small script designed to give a more organic feel to larger sets (stones, bricks, bushes), however it does not deal with overlaping.
+It will move/ scale/ rotate only polygonal objects in a selection and skip over others(ie. ligts, cameras..), and it has a nifty restore button.

 ![](screenshot2.png)

-Small script designed to give a more organic feel to larger sets.
-However it does not deal with overlaping.

-It will move/ scale/ rotate only polygonal objects in a selection and skip over others(ie. ligts, cameras..)